North Holland

 North Holland (Noord-Holland, [ˌnoːrt ˈɦɔlɑnt]) is a province of the Netherlands in the northwestern part of the country.
 It is located on the North Sea, north of South Holland and Utrecht, and west of Friesland and Flevoland.
-In November 2019, it had a population of 2,877,909 and a total area of 4092 km2, of which 1429 km2 is water.
+As of January 2023, it had a population of about 2,952,000 and a total area of 4092 km2, of which 1429 km2 is water.

 From the 9th to the 16th century, the area was an integral part of the County of Holland.
 During this period West Friesland was incorporated.
-In the 17th and 18th century, the area was part of the province of Holland and commonly known as the Noorderkwartier (English: "Northern Quarter").
+In the 17th and 18th centuries, the area was part of the province of Holland and commonly known as the Noorderkwartier (English: "Northern Quarter").
 In 1840, the province of Holland was split into the two provinces of North Holland and South Holland.
 In 1855, the Haarlemmermeer was drained and turned into land.

 The provincial capital is Haarlem (pop.
 161,265).
 The province's largest city and also the largest city in the Netherlands is the Dutch capital Amsterdam, with a population of 862,965 as of November 2019.
 The King's Commissioner of North Holland is Arthur van Dijk, who has been serving since 2019.
 There are 45 municipalities and three (including parts of) water boards in the province.
 The busiest airport in the Netherlands and Europe's third-busiest airport, Amsterdam Airport Schiphol, is in North Holland.